 Placement of the FreeWave transceiver is likely to have a significant impact on its performance.
 The key to the overall robustness of the radio link is the height of the antenna.
 In general, FreeWave units with a higher antenna placement will have a better communication link.
 In practice, the transceiver should be placed away from computers, telephones, answering machines and other similar equipment.
 The 6-foot RS232 cable included with the transceiver usually provides ample distance for placement away from other equipment.
 To improve the data link, FreeWave Technologies offers directional and Omni directional antennas with cable lengths ranging from 3 to 200 feet.
 When using an external antenna, placement of that antenna is critical to a solid data link.
-Other antennas in close proximity are a potential source of interference; use the Point-to-Point diagnostics utility to align and tune antennas.
-Please reference the LAN5455AA Rev D Using Local Diagnostics from a Multipoint Slave.pdf file (found on the User Manual and System Tools CD) for proper usage of the utility.
+Other antennas in close proximity are a potential source of interference; use the Radio Statistics to help identify potential problems.
+The Show Radio Statistics page is found in option 4 in the Main Menu.
 An adjustment as little as 2 feet in antenna placement can resolve some noise problems.
 In extreme cases, such as when interference is due to a Pager or Cellular Telephone tower, the band pass filters that FreeWave offers, may reduce this out-of-band noise.